 - End: 12:30 pm

 - What’s Included: Guides, rafts, dry bag, and transportation.

 - Not Included: Guide gratuity and Government access fees.

-- Splash gear and Personal Flotation Devices will be fitted before leaving Morrisons Rogue Wilderness Adventures.
+- Personal Flotation Devices will be fitted before leaving Morrisons Rogue Wilderness Lodge

-Arrive at Morrisons Rogue Wilderness Adventures Office (325 Galice Road, Merlin, OR) at your trip starting time.
+Please arrive at Morrisons Rogue River Lodge (8500 Galice Road, Merlin, Oregon) at your trip starting time.

 - Half Day AM – 9:00 am to 12:30 pm